 a.
-The Design Review Board ("the Board") shall consist of five (5) members each appointed by the Board of Selectmen for a three year term.
+The Design Review Board ("the Board") shall consist of five (5) members each appointed by the Select Board for a three year term.
 All members of the Board shall have experience in the professions or trades of architecture, landscape architecture, planning, design, engineering, construction, or other relevant experience.
 Preferably, one member of the Board shall be appointed from the Hanover business community at large and one member from the Hanover Chamber of Commerce.
 Non-voting associate members may be appointed at the discretion of the Board.
-The Board shall elect annually a Chairman, Vice Chairman, Clerk and such other officers as required.
+The Board shall elect annually a Chair, Vice Chair, Clerk and such other officers as required.